-The effects of impairment and reversals of impairment recognized by the Financial Group in 2024 and 2023 are presented below:
+The effects of impairment and reversals of impairment recognized by the Bank for 2024 and 2023 are presented below:

 2024 2023

 Impairment:

-Derivatives held for trading \$ (10) (15)
+Derivatives for trading purposes \$ (10) (15)

 The impairment effects recognized in 2024 and 2023 were originated by a Credit Valuation Adjustment (CVA).
 This reflects the following components: a) expected exposure (EE), b) probability of default, c) loss given default, and d) collateral agreement (maximum loss) and guarantees held with customers.
 All these components are associated with credit risk.